 It is best not to prune too late in the season.
 This would encourage new growth instead of having the plant's energy being saved for overwintering.

 Pruning is as easy as pinching with your fingers, to using snips or shears for heavier work.
 As a rule, when pruning leaves and flowers, a simple pinch of the fingers is adequate.
 Remember to pinch cleanly through the stem of the leaf, instead of crushing it, for the best results.

 Use sharp garden snips if you prefer.
 They can help prune more exact locations on a bushy plant, and some gardeners simply prefer them.

 It is not often that herb gardeners need to haul out the actual garden shears, but it does happen.
 Use rose pruning shears and stronger garden shears when you need a clean, neat cut through a woody stem.
 Avoid tearing or ripping off a stem of the plant if possible.
 This is unsightly and can lead to disease.

 Let's face it; pruning is HARD to do!
 Of course, it isn't hard physically, but it is so difficult to cut back our lovely herbs, even if it is the best for them.
 Cutting or pruning back keeps our herbs thick and lush looking, provides plenty of tasty herbs for cooking and seasoning, and keeps our gardens in shape.

 Pruning also helps prevent disease.
-When herbs become overgrown, they can become the perfect place for mildew growth.
+When herbs become overgrown and crowded, they can become the perfect place for mildew growth.
 Keeping your plants trimmed, so the air can flow freely around the plants is much healthier for them.